Descanonge/neba/docs/source/extending.rst

 To go even further, one could create their own application base class starting from scratch.

-We pondered the eventuality of using a different (sub)class of :class:`.Scheme` previously, which is itself the parent class of the application.
-As it is hard-coded, it is currently impossible to use a different scheme base for the application, but maybe that could somehow be changed?
+We pondered the eventuality of using a different (sub)class of :class:`.Section` previously, which is itself the parent class of the application.
+As it is hard-coded, it is currently impossible to use a different section base for the application, but maybe that could somehow be changed?

 Orphan keys
 -----------

-A limitation of the framework is that all the schemes classes *must* be imported at runtime.
-If not, any key referencing a scheme that is not imported will raise an error (as intended).
+A limitation of the framework is that all the sections classes *must* be imported at runtime.
+If not, any key referencing a section that is not imported will raise an error (as intended).
 However, it could be desirable to have part of the configuration lazily loaded while avoiding errors.